 How to write a speculative application

-Our top tips for getting noticed by prospective employers
+Our top tips for getting noticed by prospective employers copy

 What is a speculative application?

-Many jobs in fields such as design, environmental work, media, and charity work aren’t advertised.
+Many jobs in fields like design, environmental work, media, and charity work aren’t advertised.
 Speculative applications can be effective when done right, as a lot of these positions go to those who show some initiative.
 If you get your name and CV/resume in front of the right person, you might be just the candidate they’re looking for.
 Alternatively, if the company doesn’t have any permanent roles for you at that time, they might be able to offer some valuable work experience or forward your details onto someone else.

 Our top tips for writing a speculative application